giantswarm/docs/src/content/basics/aws-architecture/index.md

 ---
-title: The Giant Swarm AWS Platform
+title: The Giant Swarm AWS platform
 description: Description of the Giant Swarm platform, how it looks like and which features offers
 weight: 50
 type: page